benglard/luaclass/README.md

 c:test()
 ```

-I like the style of the last way :) - I think it's because of the table-based format.
+I like the style of the last way :) (because of the table-based format).

 ## Subclasses